redradman/ContagionRL/README.md

 pip install -r requirements.txt
 ```
 ## Licenses
 The following libraries are used in ContagionRL.
-Their licenses and usage details are listed below. `gymnasium` and `matplotlib` are instrumental in making the environment.
+Their licenses and usage details are listed below.
 Our codebase is intended for release under BSD-3 license.

 | Library           | Version | Purpose                                         | License                          |
 | ----------------- | ------- | ----------------------------------------------- | -------------------------------- |